 What does the Bible say about faithfulness?
-Even when we are not faithful to God, He continues to show faithfulness to us, but when we trust God and are faithful, we experience a new transformed way of living.
+Even when we are not faithful to God, He continues to show faithfulness to us, but when we trust God, grow closer to Him, and are faithful, we experience a new transformed way of living.

 The Importance of Faithfulness

 Many of us probably think of faithfulness as it relates to marriage and other relationships.
 A good relationship requires faithfulness.
 Our friends, family, children, and spouse teach us the importance of faithfulness.